FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 This is non-mandatory parameter that specified list of paths that UniConfig will check and order the intended changes according to it.
 The format of dependency paths is:
 - `before` - path without keys that will be ordered before the path specified in `after`.
-- `after` - path withou keys that will be ordered after the path specified in `before`.
+- `after` - path without keys that will be ordered after the path specified in `before`.

+More information about dependency paths <https://docs.frinx.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/#dependency-paths>.

 ### Example request